[2/3] Host a Beer Game Live or Remote

-If you haven't already, I suggest you first read the article Prepare a Beer Game session to help you setup your games before the actual session hosting explained below.
+If you haven't already, I suggest you first read the article Organizing a Beer Game Session - the complete guide to have an overview of the process.

 In this article: